THE ORIGINS OF GREEK MUSIC

 A CULTURAL FORM OF EXPRESSION

-Music in ancient Greece was considered an important part of society and the consensus was it was a gift from the gods.
-Greek poetry, dance, and drama all embraced and intertwined with music and all of these arts served to collaborate well with most public ceremonies and festivals.
+Music in ancient Greece was considered an important part of society.
+The consensus was that it was a gift from the gods.
+Greek poetry, dance, and drama were all embraced and intertwined with music, and all of these arts served to collaborate well with most public ceremonies and festivals.
 As well as this, music often accompanied several religious rituals and social gatherings.

 PYTHAGORAS